 - ½ cup of melted butter cooled

 - Pre-heat oven to 350 degrees.
-Line two muffin tins with cupcake liners.
+Line two 12 capacity regular sized muffin tins with cupcake liners.

-- Melt the chocolate in a double broiler and allow to cool.
+- Melt the chocolate in a double broiler, or microwave in 15 second increments.
+Set aside and allow to cool.

-- Combine the sugar substitute, almond and coconut flours, baking powder and sea-salt.
+- In a large bowl combine the sugar substitute, almond and coconut flours, baking powder and sea-salt.
 Set bowl aside.

-- In a small bowl combine the hot coffee, sour cream and melted butter.
+- In a small bowl combine the cooled coffee, sour cream and melted butter.

-- Lastly, add the melted chocolate to the batter and combine till blended.
+- Lastly, add the melted chocolate to the batter and gently fold in the chocolate with a spatula until well blended.

-- Pour batter into the cupcake tins and bake for 20-25 minutes until an inserted toothpick comes out clean.
+- Pour batter into the cupcake lined muffin tins and bake for 20-25 minutes or until an inserted toothpick comes out clean.